 It is also a wonderful learning opportunity for children, allowing them to watch a tiny seed germinate and grow into a thriving plant.
-Sowing seeds in seed trays indoors is great way to get a head start on the season and is also a good way to grow varieties you only need a few plants of such as tomatoes, capsicum, cucumber and melon.
+Sowing seeds in seed trays indoors is a great way to get a head start on the season and also an ideal way to grow varieties you only need a few plants of such as tomatoes, capsicum, cucumber and melon.
 Once the soil has warmed up enough, you can sow seeds such as carrots, lettuce, spinach, radish, salad greens, beans, peas and spring onions straight into the garden.

 Seed Sowing and Germination

-The most important factor in successful seed germination in trays is to always use a fresh good quality seed mix such as Daltons Premium Seed Mix.
-The seed mix provides all the nutrients the growing seedling needs.
+The most important factor in successful seed germination in trays is to always use fresh, good quality seed mix such as Daltons Premium Seed Mix.
+The seed mix provides all the nutrients growing seedlings need.

 It is best to use fresh seeds as some varieties last longer than others.
 Check the ‘use before’ date on any seed packets.

 The process of germination in gardening basically means the sprouting of seed after a period of dormancy.
 Different seeds take varying lengths of time and conditions to germinate successfully, and it’s important to plant them at the correct time of year.
 Some seeds or seedlings won’t survive a frost, and others will need a cold period to germinate, so plan ahead and check the seed packet to see if seeds need to be sown directly into the garden or indoors before being transplanted.